wohlfea/sea-301-d2/class-08-crud-a-resource/pair-assignment/README.md

 # SQL and Resource CRUD

 The starter code is all set for you and a pair to dive it, and get it working!
+Open up the [production deployment](https://cf-mvc-blog--class08.aerobatic.io/) of the working version, and play around in the console.

 ## User Stories: MVP
  - As a developer, I want article data to persist with SQL, so that I can store more, faster and have more query flexibility.